nicfv/Me/docs/posts/007-france.md

 We returned home to Jaqueline's for dinner and served the nems we bought earlier today.
 We also played belote which is a French card game you play in pairs.
 I played with Franck against my parents and they kicked our butts.
 I can't believe that already tomorrow is our last full day here.

+## Thursday, December 28

+This is our last full day in France.
+I woke up very early today but couldn't go back to sleep.
+My dad was awake too, so we walked over to Jaqueline's and saw Franck before he left for work.
+Then we went back to our AirBnB to do laundry and start packing up.
+The owner paid us a brief visit to ask us what we thought of her place and to see if anything needed attention.
+And finally, being the last day, I test negative for COVID!

+For lunch my mom made us lasagna made with Italian sausage, it was delicious and I ate a bit too much.
+We had a bit of a relaxing afternoon, but did walk over to pick up some bread at the boulangerie and then we all drove over to the coast for a short walk.
+Then we returned back to the AirBnB again to finish up packing.
+After some packing and more lazy afternoon, we headed back to Jaqueline's for dinner and Franck came back over.
+I calculated that in total, I ate about 5 pounds (US) of chocolate on this trip, or about 4% of my body weight...
+I love chocolate, but this is completely absurd.
+After dinner we played belote again and looked at some old photo albums.
+I'm very sad that we're leaving so early tomorrow morning, but I'm glad we got to do so much on this trip, despite my illness.
+Our flight departs Nice at 10:00 AM tomorrow, but we're planning to check out of the AirBnB around 6:30 AM.
+That means; early to bed, early to rise.

 ### To be continued...